distributed-technologies/mukube-configurator/docs/config.md

 #### MASTER_VIP_CLUSTER_IPS
 A comma separated list of ips of all the master nodes.

+#### CLUSTER_ID
+The id of the kubernetes cluster.
+Much be a unique number from 0 to 255 for the cluster, if more clusters are in the same subnet.
+Used to setup and maintain a virtual ip for the control plane using Keepalived.

 ### WORKER_IPS
 A comma separated list of ips of all the worker nodes.